breakdowns/slam-mirrorbot/README.md

 - Fork this repo then upload **token.pickle** to your forks
 - Hit the **DEPLOY TO HEROKU** button and follow the further instructions in the screen
-- After deployed, dont forget to turn on Heroku dyno.
+- After deployed, dont forget to turn on Heroku dyno

 **NOTE**: If you didn't upload **token.pickle**, uploading will not work.
 How to generate **token.pickle**?
 [Read here](https://github.com/breakdowns/slam-mirrorbot#getting-google-oauth-api-credential-file)
 <p><a href="https://heroku.com/deploy"> <img src="https://img.shields.io/badge/Deploy%20To%20Heroku-blueviolet?style=for-the-badge&logo=heroku" width="200""/></a></p>